-Every year, Tokyo hosts around six official tournaments, three of which occur at Sumo Hall in Tokyo.
-If you’re interested in watching sumo wrestling, sumo heya, or training quarters, are open to tourists in the Ryogoku district of Tokyo.
+Every year, Tokyo hosts around six official tournaments, three occurring at Sumo Hall in Tokyo.
+If you’re interested in watching sumo wrestling, sumo heya or training quarters are open to tourists in the Ryogoku district of Tokyo.

 Plan a Trip to Japan Today

 So, what are you waiting for?
-Check Going for amazing flight deals today and book your tickets at the best reasonable rates.
+Check Going.com for amazing flight deals today and book your tickets at the best reasonable rates.